bibbox/bibbox-documentation/docs/app-creators-manual.md

 * **Production Versions** generated from a specific release in the repository.
 For each major release. i.e. given by a new version of dockerized software tool, a new branch should be generated in the repository.
 Please note, that the tag name for the Github release should not contain dots as seperators, please use "_" instead.

+When creating a production version, you should make the follwoing steps.
+Please make it exactly in this order, otherwise the tagging of the bibbox docker/hub and bibbox github will get confused.

+1. Generate a new branch in github, if you plan to release a major version.

+2. Update all the files for the anticipated version, don't forgett to update *appinfo.json*.

+3. Set in the docker compose template file (docker-compose-template.yml) the tags for the docker images.
+Please not, that ALL used images should be tagged with an specific version, don't use the 'latest" tag, as this could break your APP in the future.

+4. Tag the version in GITHUB, please don't use dots to seperate subversion but "_" (otherwise versions cannot be stored in the filesystem on the BIBBOX VM)

+5. Add the tag in the DOCKER hub to build tagged images (press SAVE before TRIGGER)

+6. Edit in the used kit, e.g. *eB3kit.json* the version information.
+This file can be found in the *application-store* repository.

 ## Register an App